numurus-nepi/.github/README.md

 At **[Numurus](https://www.numurus.com), we focus on the concept "built it once and share with millions, so they don't have to"**.

-NEPI Engine, is a software toolkit that helps engineers reduce the time and risks of bringing robotic and edge-AI applications to market.
+NEPI is a software platform that helps engineers reduce the time and risks of bringing robotic, automation, and edge-AI applications to market.

 **Start creating your next edge AI and automation solution today with NEPI!**